Charly Jordan Flaunts Booty In Thong Bodysuit On Instagram

-Charly Jordan has been sharing lots of workout and lingerie pics on Instagram lately and followed it up today with a new photo series of herself rocking a thong bodysuit.
+Charly Jordan has been sharing lots of workout and lingerie pics on Instagram lately, and she followed it up today with a new photo series of herself rocking a thong bodysuit.
 There were three snaps with the second one focusing on her curvy booty.

-In this shot, the blond stunner faced her back to the camera and stood with her feet together.
-The image was cropped from her chest down to her knees so it was hard to miss her derriere.
-Furthermore, Charly placed her hands on the sides of her curves and hugged her upper thighs.
+The first photo of the set offered the best glimpse at her ensemble as she posed on her knees.
+The bodysuit had short sleeves and a scoop neckline with a couple of snap buttons that Charly left undone, leaving her cleavage on show.

 The model posed indoors beside a window that was covered with blinds, and the sunlight that streamed in cast a dramatic shadow on the beauty’s figure.
 The lighting had a golden glow, suggesting that the moment was captured around sunset.